r4rajat/URL_Shortner_Backend/README.md

 ## 🏁 Getting Started <a name = "getting_started"></a>

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See [deployment](#deployment) for notes on how to deploy the project on a live system.
+See [deployment](#deployment) for notes on how to deploy the project on a local system.

 ### Prerequisites